Arvest Bank Theatre at the Midland

 24 people favorited this theater

-In 1966, American Multi-Cinema bought the theater.
+In 1966, American Multi-Cinema bought the theatre.
 A company known then for its innovations with smaller, twinned theaters now operated one of the largest movie palaces on earth.

-The renamed Midland Theatre was listed on the National Registry of Historic Places in 1977 and stopped showing movies in 1981 when it became a venue for stage shows, concerts, and other peforming arts.
+The Midland Theatre was listed on the National Registry of Historic Places on September 28, 1977 and stopped showing movies in its 3-screens on September 24, 1981.
+The drapes in the main auditorium have been removed and it became a venue for stage shows, concerts, and other peforming arts.

 Just login to your account and subscribe to this theater